franeze/TikTok_Claim_ML/Data_and_DataDict/readme.md

-You can incorporate the dataset description into the **Data Understanding** section of your `README.md` using a well-formatted Markdown table.
-Here's how you can structure it:

----

 ### Data Understanding

 The dataset used in this project contains various features related to TikTok videos, including user engagement metrics and metadata.
 Below is a detailed description of each column: